K-1 Fiancé Visa Lawyers

 - You and your fiancé(e) met each other in person at least once within the 2-year period before you file your petition.
 You may request a waiver of this in-person meeting requirement if you can show that meeting in person would:

-The U.S. citizen sponsor must file Form I-129F, Petition for Alien Fiancé(e), with the U.S. Citizenship and immigration Services (USCIS).
+The first step to obtaining a K-1 nonimmigrant visa for your fiancé(e) is to file Form I-129F, Petition For Alien Fiancé(e) with U.S. Citizenship and Immigration Services (USCIS).
 The filing fee for Form I-129F is $535.

 At each stage in the process, background and security checks in various databases may be conducted on both you and your fiancé(e).
 The checks are conducted using fingerprints, names, or other biographic or biometric information.